ymgw55/segment-anything-edge-detection/README.md

 ```
 The output result is generated in `output/pred/example`.

-To generate output for the bsds500 test set, do the following:
+Assuming the BSDS path is `/working/data/BSR_bsds500/BSR/`, to generate output for the bsds500 test-set, do the following:
 ```
 python test.py
 ```